Fatima Payman: Subsequent activities

 In February 2025, Payman attended an International Women's Day event organised by the Benevolent Iranian Women's Association, which said it aimed "to provide factual information, first-hand experiences, and authentic observations about Iran, women in Iran, and expose the skewed and incomplete narrative represented in Western media".
 At the event, Payman spoke to Iranian state media outlet Press TV, during which she praised Iran for supposedly allowing women to participate in the workforce and have a voice as part of the democratic process.
 She dismissed Western criticism of Iran as propaganda.
 She was criticised for her comments, including by Australian United Solidarity for Iran, which accused Payman of aligning with the rhetoric of the Iranian government, which has been widely condemned for human rights abuses against women.
 Payman later apologised, stating her comments reflected experiences shared by others at the event and not her personal opinion, and stated she was unaware of Press TV's political affiliations.
 Siamak Ghahreman, president of the Australian Iranian Community Organisation, wrote to Home Affairs minister Tony Burke to request an investigation into whether Payman's remarks were influenced by foreign entities.

 In May 2025, Payman reported a male Parliamentary colleague to the Parliamentary Workplace Support Service after alleged inappropriate comments at an official parliament social function.

 Payman's party, Australia's Voice, ran candidates for the Senate at the May 2025 federal election; none received more than 1% of the primary vote.
 In August 2025, Payman suggested the name of the party had been a factor in the party's poor electoral performance, and signalled she would rename it after herself.

 Other activities

 Payman has worked as a program coordinator at the Edmund Rice Centre WA.

 She was listed as a board member of the Australian Islamic College as of 2022.

 Personal life

 In 2018, Payman's father died of leukaemia.
 Payman married Labor staffer Jacob Stokes in February 2024.
 Stokes resigned from his job, but not the party, following Payman's defection.

+Payman is a Muslim.
+In January 2026, Payman announced she was pregnant with a girl.